 In 2009, I discovered I was able to grow a lot of food on my small balcony in London.
 This changed my life.
 I started to eat better, tastier food.
 Growing connected me to the city and local community in new ways and provided joy and fulfilment.

 In 2010, I started Vertical Veg to inspire and support others to grow food in the city – and to discover the benefits it offers.

-- Raises awareness that you don’t need a garden or allotment to grow food: almost any small space with a few hours of sun can become an attractive and nutritious edible garden.
+I raise awareness that you don’t need a garden to grow food – any small patch of concrete that gets a few hours sun will do.

 My name is Mark Ridsdill Smith and I’m the founder of Vertical Veg.
-I started Vertical Veg because I’m passionate about food growing in cities, and want to share all that I’ve learnt about container growing as widely as possible.
+I started Vertical Veg because I think food growing can change cities for the better.
+And, after making lots of mistakes, I also want to share all that I’ve learnt about container growing as widely as possible.

-Unlike many gardeners, I focus entirely on growing food in containers.
-Indeed, I have never had my own garden or allotment.
-This means that I really understand the challenges (and benefits) you face in growing without a garden.
-I started my growing in London on a balcony, and this year I’m creating a new container garden in my small (rather shady!) back yard in Newcastle in the north of England.
+Unusually, I focus entirely on growing food in containers.
+This means that know at first hand the challenges (and benefits) you face in growing without a garden.
+I started my growing in London on a balcony, and now I have a container garden in our concrete backyard in Newcastle (UK).

 How did I start growing?

 I lived in a London flat for 20 years.
 I was yearning to grow food.
 After much fruitless waiting for an allotment, I decided to try growing on my balcony.
 Expecting the odd bowl of rocket, I was genuinely surprised when we were eating fresh food off the balcony nearly every day (even in winter).